 With the appropriate travel insurance it's possible to travel to Egypt with peace of mind, knowing that your trip is protected by robust and reliable cover.
 When you're gazing awe-struck at pyramids, or exploring the edges of the Great Sand Sea, it's important to have cover in place for unforeseen medical expenses, and to ensure that your belongings are protected.
 Our comprehensive travel insurance also provides cancellation cover, minimising the risk to your trip.

 Egypt travel advice

 Choosing your travel insurance provider

 Our Egypt cover is actually classified as a European policy instead of Worldwide, and when you book Egypt travel insurance with Holiday Extras you receive our comprehensive cover, and brilliant customer service.
-There are three policy levels to choose from:
+There are four policy levels to choose from: